...

 Other Useful Compensation Guides

-We hope this guide, which has answered popular questions such as ‘is an email address personal data?’ and ‘is sharing an email address a breach of GDPR?’, has proven to be useful.
+We hope this guide, which has answered popular questions such as ‘Is an email address personal data?’ and ‘Is sharing an email address a breach of GDPR?’, has proven to be useful.
 If you would like to speak to an advisor about any queries you have, then please don’t hesitate to get in touch.
 You can contact Legal Expert on the phone or online by using the contact details included in this guide.